Jammu and Kashmir administration fires four government employees ‘in the interest of state security’

 Since April 2021, the services of 59 employees have been terminated on similar grounds.

-The Jammu and Kashmir government on Tuesday terminated the services of four of its employees for their alleged involvement in anti-national activities.
+The Jammu and Kashmir government on Tuesday terminated the services of four of its employees for their alleged involvement in “activities against the State”.

 Their termination orders cited Article 311(2)(C) of the Constitution and said the lieutenant governor was satisfied that “in the interest of the security of the state, it is not expedient to hold an enquiry”.

-While Article 311(2) of the Constitution disallows any public servant’s removal from service without an inquiry and a reasonable opportunity of being heard, the sub-clause (C) of the provision (2) of the article states that if the president or the governor is satisfied that an enquiry is not required in the interest of the state’s security, it is not mandatory.
+Article 311(2) of the Constitution does not allow any public servant to be removed from service without an inquiry and a reasonable opportunity of being heard.
+Bit sub-clause (C) of the provision (2) of the Article states that it is not mandatory if the president or the governor is satisfied that an inquiry is not required in the interest of security.

 Therefore, a public servant can be terminated from the services without any inquiry.

-In April 2021, the Jammu and Kashmir government led by Lieutenant Governor Manoj Sinha had ordered the constitution of a Special Task Force to take actions under Article 311(2)(C).
+In April 2021, the Jammu and Kashmir government led by Lieutenant Governor Manoj Sinha had ordered that a Special Task Force be constituted to take action under Article 311(2)(C).

 Those fired on Tuesday are Ab.
 Salam Rather from Kulgam, a laboratory bearer in the higher education department, Jammu and Kashmir Police constable Abdul Majeed Bhat from Kupwara, Dr Nisar-Ul-Hassan, assistant professor (medicine) at Shri Maharaja Hari Singh Hospital in Srinagar, and Farooq Ahmad Mir from Kupwara, a teacher in the education department.